eva81829/go-postgres/README.md

 ## Requirements
-- Golang
-- gin-gonic
+- Golang/gin-gonic
 - PostgreSQL
-- Docker
+- Docker/Docker Compose

 ## How to run this